 Build Mistakes Into Your Instruction:

 Make mistakes on purpose while instructing students.
-As a class, problem solve ways to either make the mistake work for you or fix it.
+As a class, problem solves ways to either make the mistake work for you or fix it.

 Design a Lesson Around the Power of Mistakes: